 - July 30 - Implements eTicketing across the entire national network including the Northeast Corridor, state-supported routes and long-distance services.

 - Launches new Amtrak History website and archives with digitized timetables, advertisements, route guides and other memorabilia that tell the company’s story.

-- In partnership with the Commonwealth of Virginia, extends daily Northeast Regional service to Norfolk, Va, providing intercity passenger rail service to South Hampton Roads for the first time since 1977.
+- December 12 - In partnership with the Commonwealth of Virginia, extends daily Northeast Regional service to Norfolk, Va., providing intercity passenger rail service to South Hampton Roads for the first time since 1977.
 Downeaster Service also expanded to Freeport and Brunswick, Maine.